 Butler County Transit has provided a curb-to-curb demand response service for the general public since 1992.
 Presently, its service within the WAMPO area consists of service within Andover on weekday mornings and service from Andover to Wichita two days a week.
 Additional service is available between Augusta and El Dorado, which are not in the WAMPO area.
-From October to November 2023, there were a total of 627 trips made to or from cities in the WAMPO area; extrapolating to a full year suggests 7,524.
+In October to November 2023, there were a total of 627 trips made to or from cities in the WAMPO area; extrapolating to a full year suggests 7,524.
 Trips exclusively within the WAMPO area totaled 556, which extrapolates to 6,672.
-The majority of trips in the WAMPO area are conducted within Andover city limits.
+The majority of trips are conducted within Andover city limits.

-Sedgwick County Transportation
+Sedgwick County Transit

-SCT runs the most extensive transit service available outside of Wichita.
+SCT runs the most extensive transit service outside of Wichita.
 Using a combination of in-house drivers and contract service, it offers door-to-door intercity service throughout the county.
 Eligible riders must live within rural Sedgwick County (not Wichita).

-Table 10 shows trip data from December 2022 through November 2023, divided into trips that are made from one destination in Wichita to another; trips made from one community outside Wichita to another; and trips made between Wichita and another community.
+Table 9 shows trip data from December 2022 through November 2023, divided into trips that are made from one destination in Wichita to another; trips made from one community outside Wichita to another; and trips made between Wichita and another community.
 It demonstrates that the vast majority of Sedgwick County's user base is traveling to or from Wichita.
 Among those, close to half are work-related trips.
-Medical and Other also represent significant shares.
+Work and Other also represent significant shares.
 Trips in the Other category include destinations associated with shopping, disability services, recreation, and government services.

-Figure 13 shows communities grouped into rings based on their population size and distance from Wichita, to aid in creating more useful geographic areas for service assessment.
+Figure 11 shows communities assigned to groups based on their population size and distance from Wichita, to aid in creating more useful geographic areas for service assessment.
 The rings are defined as follows: